Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 * If stored status is `Not Started`, return `progress = 0`.
 * If stored status is `In Progress`, `Submitted`, `Rejected`, or `Completed`, calculate progress from the latest attempt.
+* Approved approval-required modules no longer have an active assignment row, so they disappear from this assignment list.
+Attempt history and result detail endpoints continue to return the approved attempt.
 * `answered_questions` must count rows in `user_exam_answer` for the latest attempt where `is_answered = true`.
 * `total_questions` must count checklist questions in `baseline_checklist` for